-We are grateful to all VIAS staff and all VIE staff who have contributed to the We For Us project so tirelessly and with so much commitment.
+We would like to thank all VIAS staff and all VIE staff who have contributed to the Wir für uns project so tirelessly and with so much commitment.

-This has led to our commitment to continue with the We For Us project in the future.
+This has led to our commitment to continue the project in the future.

-In his statement, Dr Erwin Pröll, Governer of the Province of Lower Austria, expressed how happy he was about the positive development of the airport and the airports important role as an employer: With 20,000 employees, the airport is an essential driver of the economy, creating many new work places in the region.
-The four-star rating makes it a hugely attractive place to work.
+In his statement, Dr Erwin Pröll, Governor of the State of Lower Austria, emphasized his delight at the positive development of the airport and the important role of the airport as an employer: With 20,000 employees, the airport is an important economic engine that creates many new jobs in the region.
+The 4-star rating massively upgrades the location.

 Mag.
-Renate Brauner, Executive City Councillor of the City of Vienna, comments on Vienna Airports central role for tourism and the economy: The airport is the gate to the world for the Vienna economic area and an important visiting card for domestic tourism.
+Renate Brauner, Executive City Councillor of the City of Vienna, comments on Vienna Airports central role for tourism and the business: The airport is the gate to the world for the Vienna business area and an important business card for domestic tourism.
 The 4-star rating is a reflection of the high quality Vienna Airport offers its travellers and hence our guests.

 Edward Plaisted, CEO of Skytrax, is very pleased to be able to welcome a new airport to the illustrious circle of the 4-star airports: Vienna Airport has convinced us with its excellent service delivery and modern infrastructure on site.
 We are delighted to be able to welcome Vienna Airport into the league of the European 4-star airports.

-For Dr. Günther Ofner and Mag.
-Julian Jäger, Directors of Flughafen Wien AG, the assessment is a confirmation of the successful service strategy: The award of the 4-star rating is proof that our service delivery to passengers and international specialists is valued equally.
+For Dr Günther Ofner and Mag.
+Julian Jäger, Directors of the Flughafen Wien AG, the assessment is a confirmation of the successful service strategy: The award of the 4-star rating is proof that our service initiative to passengers and international specialists is appreciated equally.
 We are extremely happy to receive this recognition and are constantly developing our strategy to improve the quality of our services even further.